So you have a few tattoos… but what they mean to me is different than how they look to you

 I’m in the exact position that I should be in based on all the decisions and efforts I’ve made in my life up to this point.

-^^^ Joey, READ THIS and stop being an asshole ^^^
+^^^ Joey, READ THIS Again and Again and Again ^^^

 That’s for future Joey when the top is about to burst with frustration, anger, and disappointment.